FAQ's - Vertrouwensketen

 What is the difference between the Secure Chain and Certified Pick-Up in Antwerp?

 Certified Pick-Up is the solution devised by Port of Antwerp-Bruges to make the release process in the port of Antwerp more secure.
 There are major similarities in the way Certified Pick-Up and the Secure Chain work, but major differences are present as well.
 The Secure Chain works supplemental to existing port processes and the available Portbase services to facilitate this.
-An authorisation layer has been added to these services in a cost-neutral manner.
+An authorisation layer has been added to these services.
 Users do not need to log in to a new, separate platform, but can simply continue working in their existing, familiar environment.
 Consequently, the smart reuse of data is always possible.

 Participation